Caltrain: Stations

 The system has 31 stations.
 28 stations are served daily, one (Broadway) is served on weekends only, one (College Park) is served during Bellarmine College Preparatory's commute times on weekdays only, and one (Stanford) is served on Stanford University's football game days only.
-San Francisco 4th and King Street is the northern terminus of the system, while Gilroy is the southern terminus.
+San Francisco is the northern terminus of the system, while Gilroy is the southern terminus.
 However, most trains originate and terminate at Tamien.
 The five southernmost stations—Capitol, Blossom Hill, Morgan Hill, San Martin, and Gilroy—are served only on weekdays during commute times in the peak direction, going toward San Francisco in the morning and toward Gilroy in the afternoon.
 Twelve stations were served by the express train service known as Baby Bullet, inaugurated in 2004 and discontinued in 2024.
 Santa Clara station is not long enough to accommodate six-car trains without minor service impacts.
 Seven stations (Millbrae, Burlingame, San Carlos, Menlo Park, Palo Alto, Santa Clara and San Jose Diridon) are listed on the National Register of Historic Places.

 A southbound train holds outside the old South San Francisco station while passengers board a northbound train on the narrow island platform in July 2018.